flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 2020 has been an 'interesting' year for the website (setting aside all those negative events that have affected all of us).
 The year started with the [Wii article](wii) and then carried on with the [PS2](playstation-2), [Xbox](xbox), [Nintendo DS](nintendo-ds), [Master System](master-system) and finally, this one.

 A lot has changed in the number of visitors too.
 It had a slow start at first, but then during the summer, it caught an amazingly high number of visits.
-I want to thank Hackernews users, OSNews, Reddit, Gigazine, Youtubers, Twitter users and lots of other forums and people for sharing the articles.
-And of course, a big shoutout to the donors whose generosity helped keep the site afloat!
+I want to thank Hacker News users, OSNews, Reddit, Gigazine, YouTubers, Twitter users and lots of other forums and people for sharing the articles.
+And of course, a big shout-out to the donors whose generosity helped keep the site afloat!

 Have a nice Christmas, happy New Year 2021 and until next time!
 Rodrigo